Order Welcome Kit

 Memorial Diamonds

-Tip: Select any stage to jump to the detailed breakdown.
+Tip: Pick any stage to jump to the detailed explanation.

-These descriptions are written to be clear and factual — without pressure or sales language.
+These descriptions are written to be transparent and factual — without pressure.

 01

-This stage is focused on establishing a reliable foundation for the steps that follow:
+This stage is about building a solid foundation for the steps that follow:

-If families prefer to keep a secondary backup, additional hair can be stored separately for reassurance.
+If families prefer additional confidence, additional hair samples can be stored separately for the backup.

 02